walt-id/waltid-identity/waltid-libraries/protocols/waltid-wallet-sdk-ios/README.md

 test anchor through the same configuration initializer without making it a production default.

+For holder-managed configuration, use `ProximityReaderTrustSettingsCodec` to validate and preview public Reader CA or versioned walt.id trust-bundle files before persisting the returned `ProximityReaderTrustSettings`.
+The importer accepts DER and certificate-only PEM Reader CAs plus static signed RICAL bundle entries.
+It rejects private keys, PKCS#12/PFX, unknown bundle semantics, duplicates, invalid or expired trust material, and files larger than 1 MiB.
+Apply one immutable snapshot to a new session with `settings.applying(to:)`;
+changes made while a session is active apply only to the next session.

 ## Protected keys

 New signing keys default to `.biometricCurrentSet`.
 Select `.none` explicitly